Latedog/LostArts/Changelog/Dungeon__July_2020.md

 7/14:

 - Weapons now have a sharpness stat which is used when the player increases their weapon's damage.
 After N hits, the weapon reduces in sharpness, all the way to the base level.
+- Removed dialogue and choice setter functions from the NPC class.
+Instead, the corresponding vectors are now protected.
+- Removed the dialogue vector parameter from the add dialogue and useResponse functions in the NPC class.